miglios2912/Group-19---Gen-AI/README.md

-# TUM Chatbot - Smart University Assistant
+# TUM Onboarding Assistant - Smart University Assistant

 We built a chatbot that helps TUM students and staff find answers to university questions using generative AI and smart search techniques.